-In order to support the electrification of key sectors in the economy, our EB4 demonstration path shows electricity demand would increase by 59% from 2022 to 2050 (see Figure 4.1 below), compared to a 34% increase in the reference scenario.
+In order to support the electrification of key sectors in the economy, our EB4 demonstration path shows electricity demand would increase by 64% from 2022 to 2050 (see Figure 4.1 below), compared to a 34% increase in the reference scenario.

 This demand is primarily driven by electrification of transport and industry.
 However, we also anticipate new businesses would be attracted to Aotearoa New Zealand due to our low carbon electricity supply.
 This would put additional demand on our electricity supply.
-For example, in the EB4 demonstration path we assume new data centres would be built requiring an additional 600 MW capacity of electricity generation by 2030, which is based on announcements of data centre development identified by Transpower.19
+For example, in the EB4 demonstration path we assume new data centres approximately equivalent to 600 MW of new load by 2030, which is based on announcements of data centre development identified by Transpower.